heptarch/heptarch.github.io/drafts/cone.md

 </span>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;– <i>Fearful spheres (2018)</i>

-Cézanne is a painter of forms, not objects; similarly, the poet reduces a crumbling industrial district—presumably the "North Shore" of the poem's title—to its Platonic components, the "broken volumes", "metal and smoke", and so on.
+Cézanne is a painter of forms, not objects; similarly, the poet reduces a crumbling industrial district—presumably the "North Shore" of the poem's title—to its Platonic components, the "broken volumes" the narrator encounters on their journey.
+But these are not the benificent essences of Greek philosophy; rather, we have the apocalyptic vision of a "dead alien god", a locus which is actively hostile to its human viewers.

 ## VI. <a href="#toc">Monolith</a><a id="sec-6" name="sec-6"></a>